Earth Lusca Employs New Linux Backdoor, Uses Cobalt Strike for Lateral Movement

-Similar to the Windows version, the Linux variant analyzed in this report also consists of these two components.
+Similar to the Windows version, the Linux variant analysed in this report also consists of these two components.
 Previously, it was reported that RedLeaves was also built upon the publicly available source code of Trochilus.

 So far, we have only observed SprySOCKS used by Earth Lusca.
 In this blog entry, we will provide more context on Earth Lusca’s use of the malware, together with a thorough analysis of its components and capabilities.

 Earth Lusca remained active during the first half of 2023, with its attacks focusing primarily on countries in Southeast Asia, Central Asia, and the Balkans (with a few scattered attacks on Latin American and African countries).
 The group’s main targets are government departments that are involved in foreign affairs, technology, and telecommunications.